Shubham-Kumar-2000/vibranium-shield/gateway/README.md

 This file contains a default configuration which can be saved by sending a post request to the admin domain / worker.

+You can read more about workers and cloudflare at : https://developers.cloudflare.com/docs